 The Centre for Media Pluralism and Media Freedom (CMPF), established in 2011, aims to develop innovative and relevant lines of research on media freedom and pluralism in Europe and beyond and to provide knowledge support to the international, European and national policy and rulemaking processes.
 Therefore, the CMPF strives to enhance the awareness of the importance of freedom and pluralism of the media, to contribute to its protection and promotion and to develop new ideas among academics, policymakers, regulators, market stakeholders, journalists, and all other directly involved professionals who take part in the public debate.

 Co-financed by the European Union, this initiative is a further step in the European Commission’s on-going effort to improve the protection of media pluralism and media freedom in Europe and to establish what actions need to be taken at European or national levels to foster these objectives.

 The CMPF pursues its mission carrying out four different activities: theoretical and applied research; debates; education and training activities and dissemination of results.
-These activities are structured through conferences and seminars held by high-profile academics recruited within and outside the EUI; the publication of working papers, policy studies and reports; and the hosting of a one-week summer school for about 30 journalists and media practitioners.
+These activities are structured through conferences and seminars held by high-profile academics recruited within and outside the EUI; the publication of working papers, policy studies and reports; and the organisation of training for journalists and media practitioners.